Five retirement income planning tips.

 Making the transition from saving for retirement to living in retirement.

-Invest sensibly, save, save, save, and delay retirement as late as possible—that’s the conventional wisdom about retirement planning.
+Invest sensibly, save, save, save, and delay retirement as long as possible—that’s the conventional wisdom about retirement planning.
 But you should also consider what your income needs will be in retirement.

 Here are some tips to move your thinking from saving for to living in retirement.

 - Think income, not just dollars saved.
 Instead of focusing on a target number (i.e., “I want to save $500,000 by age 60”), think about income.

 - What are your monthly expenses and are you able to cover them?

 - Do you plan to downsize? or would you like to treat yourself to some luxuries in retirement?
 Do you want travel?